GamePulseStudio/gamepulse-sdk/SECURITY.md

 - We will credit you in our security advisory (unless you prefer to remain anonymous)
 - We ask that you do not publicly disclose the vulnerability until we have released a fix

-## Security Features

-The GameAlytics SDK implements several security measures:
+## Security Policy - GamePulse SDK implements several security measures:

 ### Data Protection
 - **HTTPS Only**: All data transmission uses TLS 1.2+